Zero-For683/autopwn-yourself/README.md

-# Hacker Dev Menu: Daily Python Projects for Offensive Security
+# Daily Python Projects for Offensive Security

 This is my structured daily system for improving my Programming skills (mostly in python) and building practical offensive security tools.
 Each weekday has a dedicated theme, giving me repeatable, "byte"-sized coding tasks.